sseeb/cstar/README.md

    - Interactive maps: `tmap`, `mapview`, `leaflet`,
    - Storing data efficiently: `geoarrow`

-> P.s.: I had to guess the CRS for this data.
+> P.s.: I had to guess the CRS for this dataset.
 The
 > [epsg:4326](https://spatialreference.org/ref/epsg/4326/) is usually a good
 > guess.